Hornbill-Docs/esp-fundamentals/esp-fundamentals/in-the-cloud/software-updates.md

 # Software Updates
+Hornbill streamlines the software update process for its customers by removing the traditional challenges associated with updating enterprise software systems.
+By maintaining all software updates in the background, Hornbill ensures that its customers always have access to the latest features and enhancements without any disruption to their customizations and integrations.
+This seamless approach allows organizations to focus on their core business activities while benefiting from the continuous improvements provided by Hornbill.

 ## Continuous Delivery
 Software updates in Hornbill's continuous delivery model refer to the regular and incremental enhancements made to the software, which are automatically provided to users without any need for manual intervention.
 This model enables Hornbill to deliver new features, improvements, bug fixes, and security patches to customers seamlessly and with minimal disruption.

 Here's an explanation of the key aspects of software updates for Hornbill's SaaS continuous delivery model: